omz/PythonistaAppTemplate/Readme.md

 * If your script doesn't use all of Pythonista's built-in images and sound effects, you can remove those you don't need from `PythonistaKit.framework`.
 The corresponding files are located in the *Media* directory.

 * You can remove packages and modules you don't need from the standard library in `PythonistaKit.framework/pylib` and `PythonistaKit.framework/pylib_ext`.
 For example, by removing `matplotlib` and `sympy` from `pylib_ext`, you can save about 20 MB.

-* The PythonistaKit framework includes code for both the iOS simulator and actual devices.
-If you don't need the simulator code anymore (e.g. for distribution on the App Store), you can remove those slices using the `lipo` command.
-Open the `PythonistaKit.framework` folder in a Terminal window, and enter the following command to remove the simulator slices (make a backup copy first): `lipo -remove x86_64 -remove i386 PythonistaKit -output PythonistaKit`.
-This saves about 25 MB.